Galaga – 30th Anniversary Developer Interview

 Yokoyama: That’s right.
 Unfortunately, King & Balloon used the same hardware as Galaxian, so it couldn’t do autofire.

 In King & Balloon, the enemies steal the King, and that puts you in a state of panic, right?
-I wanted to reflect that mindset in a game with tons of bullets, but sadly the Galaxian hardware couldn’t do that, so we settled on making the bullets faster than they had been in Galaxian.
+I wanted to have tons of bullets to reflect that panicked mindset, but sadly the Galaxian hardware couldn’t do that, so we settled on making the bullets faster than they had been in Galaxian.
 I was also told to make it autofire, but since we weren’t using sprites, we couldn’t do autofire either.

 —I see, interesting.
-So even at this very early stage of STG, developers were thinking about autofire.
+So even at this very early point in STG game history, developers were thinking about autofire.
 And then new hardware came along and you could add it.

 Yokoyama: That’s right.
 With new hardware the impossible became possible.